DeepakAkkara/COVID-19-Severity-Analysis/README.md

 ### **Challenges: Unsupervised Portion**
 One of our biggest challenges is that our dataset is very small and only has a little over 100 rows.
 We were unable to find larger datasets with de-identified patient data for free.
 Since we are interested in feature selection in order to determine which factors have the highest impact on COVID-19 outcomes, projecting our feature set onto a new basis using PCA may be unviable, so we will need to find an alternative method for dimensionality reduction that allows us to select the most important original features.
 We attempted to use a correlation matrix to identify the most heavily correlated features to eliminate, but the results were weaker than expected, potentially due to the one-hot encoded features.
 The one-hot encoding also made some of our initial methods, like a heatmap visualization, difficult to interpret.

+### **Future Plans**
+For our supervised portion, we're planning on using a Naive Bayes model to estimate a posterior probability of dying or having an illness based on attributes of each patient.
+What this will help us do is determine the severity of cases such that the most severe cases can have a larger priority when allocating ICU beds.
+Thus, the range of our values will be in the range [0,1] due to the nature of our posterior probability predictions, with probabilities skewed towards 0 because the chance of harm from COVID is considerable but generally low.
+This skew could be fixed by something like a sigmoid function, which would turn our Naive Bayes results into a more approachable probability distribution.

 ## **References**
 - A. I. F. AI, “COVID-19 Open Research Dataset Challenge (CORD-19),” Kaggle, 28-Sep-2020.
 [Online].
 Available: https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge/tasks?taskId=558.
 [Accessed: 02-Oct-2020].